Anatomy and Regenerative Biology (ANAT)

 ANAT 6292.
 Projects in Anatomical Sciences.
 2 Credits.

 Various imaging techniques and approaches to visualize normal anatomy toward development and application of skills in teamwork, presentation, and discussion.
 Literature searches.
-The course is taken in conjunction with ANAT 6181.
-Restricted to Graduate Certificate in Anatomical and Translational Sciences.
-Prerequisites: ANAT 6181.
-Recommended background: Human clinically-oriented gross anatomy (previously or simultaneously).
+ANAT 6181 may be taken as a corequisite.
+Restricted to students in the graduate certificate in anatomical and translational sciences program.
+Prerequisite: ANAT 6181.

 ANAT 6295.
 Research.
 1-12 Credits.